zoealavi/offsetpointbc/README.md

 ## Installation

-You can install the development version of offsetpointbc like so:
+You can install the offsetpointbc pacakge like so:

 ``` r
 devtools::install_github("https://github.com/zoealavi/offsetpointbc")